 With a passion for democracy, Colline recently helped to reinvigorate the local League of Women Voters chapter in her current home town of Chattanooga, TN, serving as the Public Relations Director.
 As a member of the board, she organized several candidate debates, meet and greets, and voter registration drives during an important local election year.
 Within a year, the League of Women Voters of Chattanooga received it’s official chapter papers.

-Colline holds a BA in Political Science from Elmira College and an MPA from George Mason University.
+Colline holds a BA in Political Science from Elmira College and an MPA from Georgia Mason University.

 BUILDING BLACK POLITICAL POWER AT THE INTERSECTION OF MOVEMENT AND ELECTORAL JUSTICE

 Innovative report on the impact of Black social movement engagement on voting and other forms of civic participation.

 THE POWER OF BUILDING A POLITICAL HOME: BLACK CIVIC ENGAGEMENT AND MOVEMENT ORGANIZING